Become a Member

 The Outings program is unique because members, leaders, and specialists within the community are the ones sharing their passion for an area or topic.
 From wooly adelgids and bladderworts to geology to Native Americans, there is always more to learn and explore.
 This community building is important in helping to advance our mission while being just plain fun!

 Of course, the Outings program incorporates adventurous components of exploring our forests, too.
-With over 1200 miles of Forest Service roads, many of the roads that lead us to lesser known areas are gravel and degrade over time.
-Sometimes, our favorite hike or area gets overused, and funding for basic road maintenance isn’t always top priority for our land managers.
+With over 1200 miles of Forest Service roads, many roads that lead us to lesser-known areas are gravel and degrade over time.
+Sometimes, our favorite hike or area gets overused, and funding for basic road maintenance isn’t always a top priority for our land managers.
 Access to these areas that we experience and grow to love is a key component of educating about and experiencing our forests.
 We greatly appreciate coordinating with Outings Leaders who have scouted the route, providing a more enjoyable experience in our national forests.
-Once comfortable with an area, we can often find additional opportunities to extend the adventure further to known waterfalls, vistas, and big trees.
+Once comfortable with an area, we often find additional opportunities to extend the adventure further to known waterfalls, vistas, and big trees.

 Volunteer With Us!

 Subscribe to our email list to ensure you are receiving our most up-to-date notifications.
 GAFW regularly schedules work days such as invasive pulls, trash pickups, forest monitorings, and other one-day opportunities.
 Join GAFW to receive even more opportunities to serve.

 GAFW is always looking for active and engaged board members who can lead the growth and direction of the organization.
 To learn more, please email Board Chair Anne Heikkila at email@example.com.